Cannabis SEO experts often say that top-notch content is the most relevant aspect of your website.

-In practice this rarely happens, especially if you’re working in a highly competitive, profitable niche.
+In practice, this rarely happens, especially if you’re working in a highly competitive, profitable niche.

-Best thing about guest posts (whether you’re using guest post services or are creating articles yourself) is the fact that this approach guarantees you a link.
+The best thing about guest posts (whether you’re using guest post services or are creating articles yourself) is the fact that this approach guarantees you a link.

 In fact, unless you’re writing for a top blog in your industry and are expecting a lot of exposure from an article, you are probably doing it namely for this link.

 Truth be told, sometimes guest posts are made out of friendship or as a form of cooperation.
-Nevertheless, link will always be the “prize” you receive.
+Nevertheless, the link will always be the “prize” you receive.

 Here are some benefits of guest blogging services if you decide to outsource your SEO:

-Pros of guest blogging service
+Pros of cannabis guest blogging service

 Time is the biggest issue for any new site.